andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

     }

     @Override
-    public void rent(Car car, LocalDate from, LocalDate to) {
+    public void rentCar(Car car, LocalDate from, LocalDate to) {
         if (car == null)
             throw new IllegalArgumentException("Car required");
         if (from.isBefore(LocalDate.now()))